 Covariates

-We included a number of covariates with known or likely associations with clinical outcomes in UC.
-These included: age at diagnosis, body mass index, social deprivation, concurrent 5-aminosalicylic acid (5-ASA), early corticosteroid use and co-morbid conditions, including irritable bowel syndrome and depression.
-Age at diagnosis has previously been shown to be relevant to surgical outcomes in the context of smoking status.20 Patients were sub-divided into age categories at diagnosis of UC according to the Montreal Classification (A1 - age less than 17 years, A2 - 17 years to 40 years, A3 - age greater than 40 at initial UC diagnosis).
-We also extracted data for Body Mass Index (BMI) at diagnosis, defined as the closest BMI recording within 1 year of UC diagnosis.
-Patients were defined as: underweight (BMI<18.5k g/m2), normal weight (18.5-25 kg/m2), overweight (25-30 kg/m2) or obese (>30 kg/m2).
+We included a number of covariates with known or likely associations with clinical outcomes in UC and smoking status.
+These included: sex, age at diagnosis, social deprivation, concurrent oral 5-aminosalicylic acid (5-ASA) use, and era of diagnosis .
+Age at diagnosis has previously been shown to be relevant to surgical outcomes in the context of smoking status.20 Patients were sub-divided into age categories at diagnosis of UC (<17, 17-40 and >40).
 In the UK, people living in the areas of highest deprivation are more than twice as likely to smoke compared with the lowest.40 We used a surrogate marker for postcode-linked social deprivation, the Index of Multiple Deprivation (IMD), to stratify patients by socio-economic status.
 Patients were categorised into IMD quintiles, where IMD category 1 represents the least deprived, and IMD category 5 represents the most socio-economically deprived.

-Irritable bowel syndrome (IBS) is common in patients with IBD and may be confused with the symptoms of an IBD flare.41 We identified patients with co-morbid IBS, defining this as any patient with a concurrent code for IBS during the follow-up period.

-Depression is strongly correlated with smoking and some studies have found an association between depression and disease activity in UC.42,43 We defined premorbid depression as any patient who had a code for a depressive diagnosis or depressive symptoms before their diagnosis of UC.44

 We also extracted data for IBD medication usage.
-Patients were defined as 5-aminosalicylic acid (5-ASA) users if they had one or more prescriptions during follow-up.
-Early corticosteroid use has been identified as a predictive marker of severity in UC.45 We identified all patients who had a prescription for corticosteroid within 30 days of UC diagnosis.
+Patients were defined as oral 5-aminosalicylic acid (5-ASA) users if they had one or more prescriptions during follow-up.
 Prescription data for anti-tumour necrosis factor (aTNF) use is not reliably recorded in CPRD.

 The 12 year study period was divided into six eras to allow for assessment of the impact of era of UC diagnosis on outcome measures (era 1: 1/1/05 to 31/12/06, era 2: 01/1/07 to 31/12/08, era 3: 01/1/09 to 31/12/10, era 4: 01/1/11 to 31/1/12, era 5: 01/1/13 to 31/12/14, era 6 1/1/15 to 30/4/16).